FrediBach/fakeql-loader/README.md

   module: {
     loaders: [
       {
-        // make all files ending in .fakeql.json use the `fakeql-loader`
+        // make all files ending in .fakeql use the `fakeql-loader`
-        test: /\.fakeql.json$/,
+        test: /\.fakeql$/,
         loader: 'fakeql-loader',
       },
     ],